IyarLin/imputing_labels_with_model_predictions/imputing_labels_with_model_predictions.md

 Motivation
 ==========

 In some scenarios a data scientist may want to train a model for which there exists an abundance of observations, of which only a small fraction is labeled, making the sample size available to train the model rather small.
-Although there's plenty of literature on the subject (e.g. "Active learning", "Semi-supervised learning" etc) one may be tempted (maybe due to fast approaching deadlines) to impute the unlabeled data with the values predicted by a model trained on the labeled data.
+Although there's plenty of literature on the subject (e.g. "Active learning", "Semi-supervised learning" etc) one may be tempted (maybe due to fast approaching deadlines) to train a model with the labelled data and use it to impute the missing labels.

 While for some the above suggestion might seem simply incorrect, I have encountered such suggestions on several occasions and had a hard time refuting them.
 To make sure it wasn't just the type of places I work at I went and asked around in 2 Israeli (sorry non Hebrew readers) machine learning oriented Facebook groups about their opinion: [Machine & Deep learning Israel](https://www.facebook.com/groups/543283492502370/permalink/1158551544308892/) and [Statistics and probability group](https://www.facebook.com/groups/statprob/permalink/767687730239611/).
 While many were referring me to methods discussed in the literature, almost no one indicated the proposed method was utterly wrong.